 Michelle Nordwald is the COO of Action Engineering.
 She is a registered professional engineer with technical and consulting expertise focused on project management/coordination, technical and economic analyses, and stakeholder collaboration.
 Ms. Nordwald is responsible for maintaining business systems, managing client relations, and enhancing Action Engineering’s advancement of Model-Based Definition and Model-Based Engineering across the aerospace, defense, automotive, medical, and other product development industries.

-Rosemary Astheimer is an Application Engineer at Action Engineering.
+Rosemary Astheimer provides consulting services to Action Engineering.
 She is a 3D CAD expert and MBD CAD instructor.
-Her in-depth experience with major CAD systems, including CATIA V5, NX, and Creo, filters into her instruction style at Purdue University, where she is a Continuing Lecturer training both undergraduate and industry professionals in CAD design, MBD, PDM, and PLM.
+Her in-depth experience with major CAD systems, including CATIA V5, NX, and Creo, filters into her instruction style at Purdue Polytechnic, where she is a Professor of Practice training both undergraduate and industry professionals in CAD design, MBD, PDM, and PLM.
 While Product Manager for Creo at PTC, she gained both user and software development experience.
 Ms. Astheimer is an advocate for inspiring young children, especially females, to explore the creative side of science, technology, engineering, and math (STEM).
 She is the author of Re-Use Your CAD: The ModelCHECK Handbook, published in 2016.